Formula One romance lost on Americans

 AUSTIN, Texas Americans have had a long-standing love affair with the car but the romance of Formula One, that sets hearts of motor sports fans around the world a flutter, has never managed to get pulses racing in the United States.

-After a five-year hiatus, F1 returns to the United States this weekend for the U.S. Grand Prix at the $400 million Circuit of the Americas, where Red Bull's Sebastian Vettel can clinch a third successive driver's title.
+After a five-year hiatus, F1 returns to the United States this weekend for the U.S. Grand Prix at the $400 million (252.5 million pounds) Circuit of the Americas, where Red Bull's Sebastian Vettel can clinch a third successive driver's title.

 As jet-setters, high rollers and A-listers descend on Austin, the quirky Texas capital is gearing up for a week that will see an estimated $220 million poured into the state economy.